Vinilificio/vinilificio.com/en/merchandising.md

 ### T Shirt
 ![T Shirt](/img/vinilificio-tshirt_web (1).jpg)

-To celebrate Vinilificio's first 10 years, Paperesistance has created an exclusive artwork entitled "Vinilificio: The Science of Vinyl Since 2005".
+To celebrate Vinilificio’s first 10 years, Paperesistance has created an exclusive artwork titled “Vinilificio: The Science of Vinyl Since 2005”.
-With this art we made t-shirts and tote bags.
+With this art we made T-shirts and tote bags.

 T-shirt € 17.00